What is the best autism therapy for creating independence in a child with ASD?

 This is often a hard fact for parents who don’t have a deep understanding of ASD and how it influences an individual on the spectrum and their world view.

-Parents sometimes get caught in their own pain over the loss of opportunity and the experience they perceive their children missing out on.
+Parents sometimes get caught in their own pain (Click here to read Do You Have a Pith Helmet?) over the loss of opportunity and the experience they perceive their children missing out on.
 They may push for compliance to their own ideals.

-For example, an individual with ASD may never form a relationship that will end in marriage.
+For example, an individual with ASD may never form a relationship that will result in marriage.

 As their parent, that can be perceived as a great loss, even though it may be what makes the individual happy and most comfortable with their own life.